hct-ux/preact-netlify/content/component/label.md

 title: Label
 date: 2022-06-15T08:23:34.135Z
 description: >-
   A label is a short description of an associated form field, which clearly describes the input that is expected.
-Labels always sit above their form field, they can be extended to provide extra guidance, with the following options:
+Labels always sit above their form field, they can be extended to provide extra guidance, with the following

-  * Indicators
+  options:

   * Assistive text